Aravindan98/Database-Management-Systems/README.md

 # Database-Management-Systems
-This repo contains all the queries in SQL and labsheets provided.
+This repo contains all the queries in SQL and the labsheets that were provided.